 - especially in a sexual situation

-- if using alcohol and other drugs which affects judgment and decision-making ability.
+- if using alcohol and other drugs which affects judgement and decision-making ability.

 Your contraception needs may change throughout your life.
 One method may not suit your lifestyle at all times.

-Choose a method that will work well for you.
+Choose a method that will work well for you by taking into account:

 - prevention of sexually transmitted diseases

 - Click here for a list of contraceptive types

 Interesting book on contraception: Estrogeneration: How Estrogenics Are Making You Fat, Sick, and Infertile (Chagrin & Tonic Book 1)